‘Punch Drunk Love’: All the underrated film scores you need to hear

 This outrageous maybe sequel to the Italian release of Dawn of the Dead is soundtracked by synth-horror maestro Fabio Frizzi’s catchiest theme song – a dense, groovy electronic plod that makes Goblin seem cheerful.

 The rest of the score is equally fun and unpredictable – there are noisy synthetic gargles, cheesy exotica, hard-hitting disco grooves, and ghostly Mellotron moaning, which he referred to as “the sound of the dead”.
 If you catch me in a zombie apocalypse, I’ll be listening to this one.

 Jon Brion: Punch-Drunk Love (2002)

-Multi-instrumentalist / record producer Jon Brion had contributed to several of Paul Thomas Anderson’s previous films before he was hired to score the kaleidoscopic whirlwind romance of Barry Egan (Adam Sandler) and Lena Leonard (Emily Watson) in 2002’s Punch-Drunk Love.
+Multi-instrumentalist / record producer Jon Brion had contributed to some of Paul Thomas Anderson’s previous films before he was hired to score the whirlwind romance between Barry Egan (Adam Sandler) and Lena Leonard (Emily Watson) in 2002’s Punch-Drunk Love.

 His stunning contribution is one of the film’s most colorful aspects.
 He includes noisy experimentation alongside swooning romantic orchestral works.
 Frantic, bubbling percussive interludes – even a tune borrowed from Robert Altman’s Popeye crops up now & again.